imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="blockcontact"></a>
 # **BlockContact**
-> ResourceLinkResponse BlockContact (BlockContactInputObject blockContactInputObject, bool? xIgnoreNullValues = null)
+> ResourceLinkResponse BlockContact (BlockContactInputObject blockContactInputObject)

 Block contact from inbound and outbound communication by phone number.